steveblue/architect/README.md

 () => import('./lazy1.module.ngfactory').then(m => m.Lazy1ModuleNgFactory)
 ```

-Lazyloading with Closure Compiler is possible but requires some work to figure out code splitting.
+Lazyloading with Closure Compiler is possible but requires some work to figure out how to code split the application.

 The workflow that has worked in the past is as follows:

 - bundle all modules separately with compiler.jar (main.js, lazy1.module.ngfactory.js, etc)
 - use output manifest to find duplicate dependencies
 - pull shared dependencies into vendor chunk
-- load unique module dependencies into module chunk(s)
+- pull unique module dependencies into module chunk(s)
 - write .conf file that configures closure compiler to bundle chunks
 - run compiler.jar application to optimize project